JustinFassio-Personal-Projects/recipe-generator-app/docs/theme/DaisyUI-Theme-Guide.md

 ### Colors Not Updating

-1. Verify hex color format: `#RRGGBB`
+1. Verify hex color format: `#RRGGBB` (or OKLCH format for silk theme)
-2. Check for CSS specificity conflicts
+2. Check that theme is properly defined in `tailwind.config.js`
 3. Ensure DaisyUI is properly configured
-4. **Check for conflicting CSS custom properties** in `src/index.css`
+4. Rebuild the project: `npm run build`
-5. Rebuild the project: `npm run build`
+5. Clear browser cache and localStorage

-**Note**: If buttons appear black despite updating the DaisyUI theme, check that the CSS custom properties in `src/index.css` match your theme colors.
-The CSS variables can override the DaisyUI theme system.
+**Note**: Themes are now defined in `tailwind.config.js`, not in CSS.
+Make sure to update the Tailwind config, not CSS files.

 ### Build Errors